cheptegei-create/Portfolio/README.md

 *html
 *css
 ## Setup
-To run this project, install it locally using npm:
+To run this project click on this link
-...
-$ cd ../